Stillpoint-Software/.github/profile/README.md

   - JsonPatch
   - JsonDiff

-- **[Hyperbee.Expressions](https://github.com/Stillpoint-Software/hyperbee.expressions):** Async/await for Expression Trees.
+- **[Hyperbee.Expressions](https://github.com/Stillpoint-Software/hyperbee.expressions):** Extends the capabilities of expression trees to handle async await and other language constructs.

   - Extend the capabilities of C# Expression Trees
-    - Await Expressions.
+    - Await Expressions
-    - Async Block Expressions.
+    - Async Block Expressions
-    - Automatic state machine generation.
+    - Using Expression
+    - For/ForEach/While Expressions
+    - More ..

 - **[Hyperbee.Pipeline](https://github.com/Stillpoint-Software/hyperbee.pipeline):** Easily create async workflows using composable pipelines, and middleware, that streamlines processing of asynchronous tasks.